broadinstitute/gatk/README.md

    docker client, which can be found on the [docker website](https://www.docker.com/get-docker).
 * Python Dependencies:<a name="python"></a>
     * GATK4 uses the [Conda](https://conda.io/docs/index.html) package manager to establish and manage the Python environment and dependencies required by GATK tools that have a Python dependency.
+This environment also includes the R  dependencies used for plotting in some of the tools.
 There are two different conda environments that can be used:
         * The ```gatk``` environment, which has no special hardware requirements.
 The GATK Docker image comes with the "gatk" environment pre-configured.
         * The ```gatk-intel``` environment, which requires and uses Intel (AVX2 or AVX-512) hardware acceleration to